 Planning a sabbatical can be complicated and bureaucratic, but if you take it one step at a time, you may find that it’s not as hard as it looks.
-A few things to think about:
+Read more to find out a few important things to think about.

 Some of the issues you may encounter:

 - The embassy does not answer questions related to visas over the phone and the website can be confusing: Study visas, “familial or private establishment”, “assumption of official function”, “business”, or “other” all seem like options.
 In the end, we chose the wrong application and the consulate corrected things at our appointment.
 In the end, we applied for long-stay visas.
 We stayed for six months.

 - As part of your visa application, you will need proof of financial backing; medical coverage during the period of your stay, etc. A letter of invitation from a host in France will help and specifics are always good, but not necessary.
 Everyone in your family requires separate visas and everyone needs to go to the visa office.

 - You will need a criminal record check and health check from a doctor before you go to the visa office.
 You will need to bring these documents to the visa office, but faxing this information after the fact also works.

 We opted to put our daughter in a French public school, not a private school.
 Generally, most people including the Provençal Bourgeoisie put their kids in private school, where there are other English-speaking students and enrollment can be expensive.
 If you want your child to learn the local language, put them in a public school and choose a city other than Paris where the majority of the kids want to speak English.

 We moved to Aix-en-Provence, where parents and kids typically prefer to speak French.
 Using SabbaticalHomes.com, we chose an apartment near a public school so we could walk, not drive, to drop off and pick up when there is always a traffic jam.
 Being able to walk to school saved us a lot of hassle.